renpy/renpy/sphinx/source/splashscreen_presplash.rst

 presplash.png
     The image that's used when the game is loading.

+This will only work on computer platforms, not on android, ios or web.

 The :var:`config.minimum_presplash_time` variable sets a minimum time the presplash is shown for.